-The cardiology ST3 interviews are a highly competitive process which understandably cause considerable anxiety for candidates.
-However, there are several things that you can do help you perform at your best.
+The cardiology ST4 interviews are a highly competitive process which understandably cause considerable anxiety for candidates.
+However, there are several things that you can do to help you perform at your best.
 The aim of this article is to outline the interview process and to give some advice based on our personal experience and opinion.
-We’ve also produced our Cardiology ST3 Interview Question Bank to help you prepare.
+We’ve also produced our Cardiology ST4 Interview Question Bank to help you prepare.

 Most candidates will have very similar curriculum vitae: publications, presentations, audits/QIPS, research, clinical cardiology rotations during foundation or core medical training, cardiology specific courses (e.g. echocardiography courses), MRCP (or pending).
-Whilst it’s important to mention these in the presentation, the point of this station is not to simply list your achievements or experiences as you did in your written application.
+Whilst it’s important to mention these, the point of this question is not to simply list your achievements or experiences as you did in your written application.
 You must qualify your achievements and relate them to cardiology, explaining how they will make you a better cardiology registrar.